amirtronix/linux_tutorials/README.md

 ## Description

-Unlike Windows, the Unix family operating systems including Linux and BSD are open-source and free in addition to the focus on using the terminal instead of graphical user interfaces (UIs).
+Unlike Windows, Unix family operating systems including Linux and BSD are open-source and free in addition to the focus on using the terminal instead of graphical user interfaces (UIs).

 Linux is part of Unix OSs and Ubuntu is a debian-based distribution of Linux.
 Linux is to Windows what manual cars are to the automatic ones.
 It offers more security and low-level access to the hardware and I/Os which makes it preferable to developers.
 Windows updates and idiotic releases are a headache for everyone and there seems to be no promising solutions in the future.